“Meditation is paying sustained, unmixed attention to one thing at a time.”

 - The Path Through Action

-Earlier, we discussed the skills below that people as Practical Meditations.
-But they can also be Spiritual Meditations when they yield deep feelings of connectedness to all Continuing Creation:” We’ll repeat them here:
+Earlier, we said that the skills developed by Practical Meditations can also be employed in Wholisitc Meditations when they yield deep feelings of connectedness to all Continuing Creation: We’ll repeat a few examples here:

 In Zen Buddhism, the high arts of Ikebana flower arranging, stone gardening, and the Tea Ceremony are all perfect examples of Meditation-through-doing.

 Your author, J.X.
-Mason, has had success with the next two Spiritual Meditations.
+Mason, has had success with the next two Wholistic Meditations.
 Both seem whimsical, but they work!
 Meditation does not have to be a harsh discipline.

 The Clothes Washer Meditation.